Nathaniel Stone Simpkins

 Nathaniel Stone Simpkins (Jan.
 8, 1796 – June 18, 1887) was a bookseller, publisher, and legislator in Massachusetts in the 19th century.
 He ran a bookshop and circulating library in Boston ca.1820-1830.
 "In 1835 he established the Barnstable Journal [of Barnstable, Massachusetts], and in 1856 he established the Yarmouth Register" of Yarmouth, Massachusetts.
 Simpkins served as a "Representative to the General Court of Mass. in 1836, 1850 and 1851."

 He married Eliza Jane Thacher (1803–1836) in ca.1824; and Mary Sears (b.
 1807) in 1852.
 His parents were John Simpkins and Olive Stone of Brewster, Massachusetts.
 Siblings included Caroline Simpkins, Olive Simpkins (Mrs. John Capen), Elizabeth Simpkins (Mrs. George P. Bangs), John Simpkins, and Boston bookseller Samuel Grant Simpkins.

+Simpkins purchased a home on Strawberry Lane in Yarmouth in the 1830s.
+His descendants sold the home to artist Edward Gorey in 1979.
+The home, which Gorey named Elephant House, is now open to the public as the Edward Gorey House.

 Suffolk Circulating Library

 Among the titles available to subscribers of Simpkins' Suffolk Circulating Library in the early 1820s: